jupi421/colbuilder/docs/core/README.md

 `config.yaml` with parameters for each stage of the pipeline:

 - `mode`: Combination of SEQUENCE, GEOMETRY, TOPOLOGY
+- `species`: Species name for sequence and crosslink information (check list of species available in the config file)
-- `fasta_file`: Path to input FASTA file for sequence generation
+- `fasta_file`: Path to input FASTA file for pdb generation from custom sequence
-- `output_prefix`: Prefix for output files
-- `species`: Species name for crosslink information
 - `crosslink`: Boolean to enable/disable crosslink application
 - `n_term_type`, `c_term_type`: N-terminal and C-terminal crosslink types
 - `n_term_combination`, `c_term_combination`: Residue combinations for crosslinks
-- `file`: Input PDB file for geometry generation (if skipping sequence generation)
+- `pdb_file`: Input PDB file for geometry generation (if skipping sequence generation)
 - `contact_distance`: Contact distance for microfibril radial size
 - `fibril_length`: Length of microfibril
 - `mix_bool`: Enable mixing of different crosslink types